NVIDIA/ncore/docs/conversions/kitti/kitti.rst

     4. **Right Color (camera_color_right)** -- Point Grey Flea 2, rectified

-All cameras use CCD sensors (global shutter) and images are provided rectified with zero distortion.
-The camera intrinsics are stored using :class:`~ncore.data.OpenCVPinholeCameraModelParameters` with distortion coefficients set to zero.
+All cameras use CCD sensors (global shutter) and images are provided rectified with zero distortion, so the camera intrinsics are stored using :class:`~ncore.data.IdealPinholeCameraModelParameters`.

 LiDAR Sensor
 ^^^^^^^^^^^^^